smiilliin/kl/README.md

-# KL - Korean Language
+# KL - Korean Programming Language

 kl is a korean programming language